pilotpirxie/bullshit-detector/README.md

 Embrace the paradigm shift.
 Unleash the power of clarity.
 Become a communication unicorn.

-*"60% of the time, it works every time."* - Anchorman
+*"60% of the time, it works every time."* - Brian Fantana, Anchorman

 ---